DiogenesF/DiogenesF/README.md

 ## I'm a student and a developer.
 - 🔭 I’m currently working remotely at [Pipefy](https://www.pipefy.com/pt-br/)!
-- :computer: I’m studying Computer Engineering at [UFES](http://www.ufes.br/).
+- :computer: I’m a Computer Engineer.
 - 📡️ I’m always learning everything related to React and Node, and recently Docker.
 - 🤣 Fun fact: I see my laptop's screen light more than I see the sunlight :bat:.